-We gratefully acknowledge funding from the European Union under grant agreements 604102, 720270, 785907 (HBP) and the Manfred St{\"a}rk Foundation.
-The authors acknowledge support by the state of Baden-W\"{u}rttemberg through bwHPC.
+This work has received funding from the European Union Sixth Framework Programme ([FP6/2002-2006]) under grant agreement no 15879 (FACETS), the European Union Seventh Framework Programme ([FP7/2007-2013]) under grant agreement no 604102 (HBP), 269921 (BrainScaleS) and 243914 (Brain-i-Nets) and the Horizon 2020 Framework Programme ([H2020/2014-2020]) under grant agreement no 720270 and 785907 (HBP) as well as the Manfred St\"{a}rk Foundation.
+The authors acknowledge support by the state of Baden-W\"{u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 39/963-1 FUGG (bwForCluster NEMO).
 This work was supported by the Novartis Research Foundation.
 Prof.\ Dr.\ Sebastian Hoth is acknowledged for enabling access to the sound-shielded room at the university hospital Heidelberg.
 Prof.\ Dr.\ Hans G\"unter Dosch is acknowledged for discussions and advice on auditory preprocessing.
 David Schumann is acknowledged for mastering the audio files of \gls{xxx}.